 Bryn has over 15 years experience working in impact assessment and cost-effectiveness analysis.
 Prior to joining VCF, Bryn worked as a consultant and researcher at SFU, leading numerous projects for government, private sector and non-profit organizations.
 Bryn holds a B.A. from Carleton University and a Masters of Resource and Environmental Management from Simon Fraser University.

-Before joining the HPS team in 2014, Letizia held various financial service positions at the Vancity Credit Union community branch level.
+Before joining the SHHS team in 2017, Letizia was managing the Homelessness Partnering Strategy (HPS) team.
+This team works in partnership with Metro Vancouver and administers federal funding to organizations working to prevent and reduce homelessness in the region.
+Before this, she held various financial service positions at the Vancity Credit Union community branch level.
 At the branch is also where she had the privilege of volunteering as a Regional Community Service Representative.
-Representing her home branch in Kerrisdale, Letizia was part of a larger team that met regularly to discuss strategies for building community partnerships and implementing local Vancity-sponsored events within the Region.
+Representing her home branch in Kerrisdale, Letizia was part of a larger team that met regularly to discuss strategies for building community partnerships and implementing local Vancity-sponsored events within the region.
 Letizia holds two BAs from the University of British Columbia in Language and Speech Science, and she has completed a Personal Financial Planning course at BCIT.
-She feels fortunate to be part of an organization that is dedicated to strengthening community and to be part of a team that connects with non-profit organizations across Metro Vancouver as they utilize their HPS funding and strive to end homelessness.
+She feels fortunate to be part of an organization that is dedicated to strengthening community and to be part of a team that connects with non-profit organizations in Surrey on initiatives to end homelessness.

 Fund Development Coordinator, Surrey Homelessness and Housing Society